zaytiri/handbrake-recursive-folder-video-converter/README.md

 - The folder containing original filed has the default name of 'TO-DELETE'.
 - The dot '.' before each extension is completely optional.
 - Because the program modifies the original files by moving them to another folder, one must be certain the correct folder is being modified so there is a question to make sure the user wants to continue.
 However, this feature can be disabled to let the program run freely, **_but be warned_**.
 The default of this value is 'true'.
+- Shutting down the computer is disabled, by default.

 ---